charlievillacr/jsbooks/1JavaScriptBeginner.md

 JavaScript is being used on almost every website out there on the web.

 It adds so much functionality to any page that uses this scripting language.
-If it wasn't for JavaScript, we would probably be stuck in the 90s whre websites offered nun functionalitiesto the users, It was not at all intuitive as far as user-experience (UX) is concerned, which is perhaps the best thing that this language has given to us.
+If it wasn't for JavaScript, we would probably be stuck in the 90s where websites offered nun functionalitiesto the users, It was not at all intuitive as far as user-experience (UX) is concerned, which is perhaps the best thing that this language has given to us.

 JavaScript is practically everywhere.
 From the forms that you submit to he drop-down button on the menus of the modern websites to the numerous errors that it shows when you leave a field blank to the most annoying yet useful alert boxes, they all are made using JavaScript.